BinarySoftware/C-Display/README.md

 noticeable difference between Color or Mono mode when it comes to FPS.
 It just looks better, and allows you to create smooth animations, beautiful display models or even games, like snake, or space invaders.
 - Mono - This one is as fast as it can be.
-For example, the test bench took about 19.6 seconds to complete in Color mode, but only 18.6 in Mono - it was 1.06x as fast, because of how I managed to optimize color mode, there is no noticeable difference between those two rendering modes, so i leave Mono mode only for ones who would really need it.
+For example, the test suite took about 19.6 seconds to complete in Color mode, but only 18.6 in Mono - it was 1.06x as fast, because of how I managed to optimize color mode, there is no noticeable difference between those two rendering modes, so i leave Mono mode only for ones who would really need it.
 There is only one call to `printf()` per all `buildDisplay()` and there are no calls to 'setColor()' or 'resetColor()' whatsoever, as it only displays every shape in terminal's default color.
+But after adding a proper benchmarking suite which wont leave time for CPU to cool down, I observed, that Mono mode was faster on average by 1.6x than Color, which still managed to push out 214 FPS, while mono did blazing 361.
+So if you need a tool which can blast out frames like crazy, Mono is for you.
+Every other application - make something nice for our eyes in Color mode.

 For all available functions, please check declarations in `display.h`.